Do, or do not. There is no try.

 If I weren’t an accountant/consultant, I’d be a __________________.
 Why?

 Professional drummer and lead singer.
 In a parallel universe, I’m on tour right now with my rock band.

-Mari-Anne Kehler has held leadership positions at top organizations for over 30 years and is currently a Partner with the role of Chief Marketing and Strategy Officer at GHJ.
+Mari-Anne Kehler has held leadership positions at top organizations for over 30 years and is currently a Partner with the role of Chief Strategy Officer at GHJ.
 She is also Strategist for GHJ Foundation, GHJ’s vehicle for purposeful and proactive giving to the community.

 She is a parent to Liam (24), alongside her spouse, Eddie.
 Liam has lived in his own home, with 24/7 supported living services, since age 20.
 His fierce independence and passion for self-advocacy is the driving spirit for his parent’s activist work to advance the rights and opportunities for all disabled individuals.